Skip to Main Content

 What Are In-Text Citations?

-• An in-text citation begins with the shortest piece of information that directs your reader to the entry in the Works Cited list.
-Therefore, it begins with what ever comes first in the entry: the author’s name or the title of the work.
+An in-text citation begins with the first piece of information from the Works Cited entry: usually the author’s last name or, if no author is listed, the title of the work.

-If page numbers are available, they MUST be listed.
-This often means examining the pdf version of database articles to locate page numbers.
+If page numbers are available, they must be included.
+(Check the PDF version of database articles to find them.)

-• Direct quotes longer than 4 lines are indented an extra 1/2 inch, the quotation marks are removed, and the parenthetical comes AFTER punctuation.
+• Block quotes: Direct quotes longer than 4 lines are indented ½ inch, quotation marks removed, and the citation goes after the punctuation.

-Haggerty notes magnesium is effective at relieving some symptoms of PMS (42).
+• Example: Haggerty notes magnesium is effective at relieving PMS (42).

 Learn More